Sangram-tech/All-programming--/README.md

 • write a program to find factrioal of a number using function.

 (https://github.com/Sangram-tech/STRING-FUNCTION--/blob/main/factrioal_function.c)

+write a program for fabonical serise using function.

+(
 ## C++:-
 write a program to add two number as user input.